Norman L. Ford - Founder of Ford & Ford Auctioneers, Inc.

 * "Do your homework!
 Knowledge of the product you are selling and its value are very essential."

 * "Operate ethically!
-Do not play games the the buyers or sellers.
+Do not play games the buyers or sellers.
 Be above board.
 Don't deviate."

-These are tenets that he has passed on to our very experienced support staff, all of whom have been with us for many years.
+These are tenets that passed on to his son and our very experienced support staff, all of whom have been with us for many years.
 Their knowledge, trustworthiness and honesty is invaluable!

-What he is most proud of in building this business is that we've made the customer happy.
+What he was most proud of in building this business is that we've made the customer happy.
 We want to treat you like we want to be treated by others.